maubanel/UE5-Static-Meshes/model-maya/README.md

 The three main reasons you would not use Unreal to automatically create them is if there are any unwrapped UV's, overlapping UV's or UV's outside the 0 to 1 space.
 All of these can be OK for texturing but will cause UV to thrown an error when you build lighting with this model.

+In this case we have a UV1 channel so lets delete it and see if Unreal creates a usable light uv map.

 For more information about UV Lightmaps to to **[Unwrapping UVs for Lightmaps](https://docs.unrealengine.com/4.26/en-US/WorkingWithContent/Types/StaticMeshes/LightmapUnwrapping/)**.

 ![alt_text](images/image_108.jpg)